I live in a weird house.

 Nevertheless, my tower office is truly my Wonderland, my escape from everyone except my cat.
 And I'm hoping that the checkerboard floors will imbue me with the power to write like Lewis Carroll.
 Meanwhile, my husband references a different character when I have stayed up there for too long.
 Around dinner time he begins shouting "Rapunzel!
 It's time to come down from your tower!"

 So, unlike Alice, I have to climb UP through the rabbit hole rather than fall down it to hang out in Wonderland.
 But it's worth the climb and I'm happy to report that I haven't fallen down it so far and I plan to keep it that way.
-At least until I find one of those tiny birdcage elevators from Europe on eBay.
+And hopefully someday I'll find one of those tiny birdcage elevators from Europe on eBay.

 Yup.
-Just another project where my 'inner child' got out again!
+Just another home renovation project where my 'inner child' got out again!

 Is it just me or am I seeing a checkerboard backdrop in this picture of my slightly younger self?